An international research symposium

 Let’s stay in touch! /

-Organized by Politecnico di Milano
+Organized and funded by Politecnico di Milano